Last update: 2 years ago

-Stainless steel was first used in hospitals because it’s easy to maintain and clean and is also a durable metal.
+Stainless steel was first used in hospitals because it’s durable and easy to clean metal.
 Pure practicality.
-It’s no surprise it made it’s way inside our homes as well.
+It’s no surprise it made its way inside our homes as well.
 Stainless, however, doesn’t mean this metal is impervious.
 If filth is left long enough on it, it can eat through the protective layer of chromium oxide and damage the metal.

 Cleaning stainless steel:

-Chrome is undoubtedly shiny, but also quite soft.
-It’s not only used for decoration, but also some common everyday items such as faucets, pots and pans.
-The thing is these aren’t entirely made of chrome but are given a chrome layer as a finish.
+Chrome is undoubtedly shiny but also quite soft.
+It’s used for decoration and some common everyday items such as faucets, pots, and pans.
+The thing is, these aren’t entirely made of chrome but are given a chrome layer as a finish.
 Despite being soft, chrome is quite durable at high temperatures.
-It’s also very easy to stain and cloud, and that’s why it’s important to know how to clean it without damaging it, as it’s a little different than cleaning any other metal.
+It’s also very easy to stain and cloud, and that’s why it’s important to know how to clean it without damaging it, as it’s a little different from cleaning any other metal.

 How to restore the chrome shine:

 The first and most important thing about cleaning chrome is to not let it get dirty in the first place.
-As we said chrome is rather soft and the dirtier it gets the more effort it will take to clean it.
+As we said, chrome is rather soft, and the dirtier it gets, the more effort it will take to clean it.
 This, in turn, increases the risk of the chrome surface getting damaged in the cleaning process.
 As soon as you see your chrome starting to get clouded – wash it.
-Never wash chrome pots in greasy water because the grease will stain it and will be very difficult to remove.
+Never wash chrome pots in greasy water because the grease will stain them, and it’ll be very difficult to remove.

-For more stubborn spots that water and soap couldn’t take care of use vinegar.
-It doesn’t matter what type of vinegar as long as it’s colourless.
+For more stubborn spots that water and soap couldn’t take care of, use vinegar.
+It doesn’t matter what type of vinegar is as long as it’s colourless.
 The acid in the vinegar will help get the tarnish right off.
 Dab a cloth in it and wipe.
-Just remember to use clean parts of the cloth for different areas, otherwise, you may just layer the dirt.
+Just remember to use clean parts of the cloth for different areas.
+Otherwise, you may just layer the dirt.

 The best method to clean aluminium:

 Wash it thoroughly.
 No special trick.
 Water and dishwashing liquid are enough to clean this metal.
-Make sure it’s completely clean and there is no grease left, as it may get in the way of the next steps.
-You can use some type of coarse fabric, like a cat scratchpad for example.
-Works like a charm.
+Make sure it’s completely clean, and there is no grease left, as it may get in the way of the next steps.
+You can use some type of coarse fabric, like a cat scratchpad, for example.
+It works like a charm.

-If there is burnt food at the bottom, put the vessel on the stove and pour water in it.
-Bring the water to a boil and use a wooden spoon to scrape the bottom until the aluminium pot is clean.
+If there is burnt food at the bottom, put the vessel on the stove and pour water into it.
+Bring the water to a boil and use a wooden spoon to scrape the base until the aluminium pot is clean.
 Repeat as necessary.

 Avoid abrasive materials and detergents.
 Aluminium is a very soft metal and can easily be damaged by steel wool.
-You can use it as a last resort, but remember to always work with the metal’s grain and never use circular motion as it will make swirl marks.
+You can use it as a last resort, but remember to always work with the metal’s grain, and never use a circular motion as it will make swirl marks.

-For aluminum surfaces we have a handy trick.
+For aluminium surfaces, we have a handy trick.
 Cut a lemon in half, dip it in salt, and gently rub the surface with it.
 Be careful as the salt grains can be a tad abrasive.
 If there is no lemon at hand, dab a washcloth in vinegar, sprinkle it with some salt and go to town on the aluminium surface!

-Copper has a very pleasant colour and it’s natural colour when patinated is quite charming.
-These qualities make it perfect for decoration but the metal has some pretty useful uses as well.
+Copper’s natural colour when patinated can be quite pretty.
+These qualities make it perfect for decoration, but the metal has some pretty useful uses as well.
 Copper conducts heat very well and thus makes for high-quality cookware.
-It also has antimicrobial qualities to boot.
-If you don’t like the patinated greenish hue read on to find out how to prevent it.
+It also has antimicrobial qualities to boot if you don’t like the patinated greenish hue read on to find out how to prevent it.

 Restore copper to its former glory:

-First things first.
-You have to find out if what you are cleaning is actually copper or just copper plated over another metal.
+First, you have to determine if what you are cleaning is copper or copper plated over another metal.
 You can do this with a magnet.
-If it sticks, then the item just has a copper plating.
-After you know what the material is you must find out if it has a protective lacquer.
+If it sticks, then the item has copper plating.
+After you know what the material is, you must find out if it has a protective lacquer.
 Mix white vinegar with a tiny amount of baking soda and dab it on the surface.
-If it brightens immediately that means there is no protective layer.
+If it brightens immediately, that means there is no protective layer.

-For items that are made entirely of copper and don’t have a protective finish fill the sink with water and add some gentle dishwashing liquid.
+For items made entirely of copper and don’t have a protective finish, fill the sink with water and add some gentle dishwashing liquid.
 Let it sit for about 10 minutes and wash it.
 This will remove mineral deposits and loose debris.
-For items that are just copper plated and/or have lacquer finish, this method isn’t advisable.
-Just use a damp cloth with a touch of soap and wash it thoroughly then rinse and dry off.
-This is normally enough but if you want really gleaming copper – Read on!
+This method isn’t advisable for items that are just copper plated and/or have a lacquer finish.
+Use a damp cloth with a touch of soap, wash it thoroughly, and then rinse and dry off.
+This usually is enough but if you want gleaming copper – Read on!

 Cleaning and restoring brass: